school-of-data/GIS-curriculum/ghana/module5/module5.md

 Let’s start with an example:

-To make a map, you’ll need a topic you may want to understand better, for example ‘Spatial distribution of clinics across Pampanga province in the Philippines.
+To make a map, you’ll need a topic you may want to understand better, for example ‘Spatial distribution of clinics across Ashanti region of Ghana.
 You'll notice the topic provides both a theme to explore and the geographic location.
 Armed with this information and the relevant data that allows you explore the question further, you may proceed to make a map.

 Breakdown of the concepts